maciejkaniewski/Artificial-Intelligence-and-Machine-Learning/5-Classifier-Machine-Learning/README.md

 ### Saving the best model

+This section describes this functionality:
+_**Allow to regenerate the classifier based on the original training data (set of texts)**._

 Based on the results of the previous script, the model with the best cross validation score was defined.
-For the `save_the_best_model.py` script, it is possible to specify the directory with the training dataset via the command line argument.
+For the `save_the_best_model.py` script, it is possible to specify the directory with the **training dataset** via the command line argument.
 By default, the script uses the current `data` directory.

 ```
 usage: save_the_best_model.py [-h] [-data DATA_PATH]